KushajveerSingh/blog/_pages/about.md

 permalink: /projects/
 ---

+Full Stack Engineer with a Master’s in Computer Science degree and 10+ months of experience at Agriculture and Environmental Science lab.
+Responsible for designing and developing tools and services for staff and clients across 159 counties in Georgia and the neighboring states, with a focus on creating accessible and user-friendly solutions, for people of all ages, that drive operational efficiency and positive impact.

-Full-stack developer experienced with creating fully-responsive mobile-first web applications and doing API integrations, reading documentation to add new features to an existing codebase, code review processes, CI/CD testing.
+Skilled in developing fully-responsive, mobile-first web applications using React/TypeScript and integrating APIs.
+Adept at reading documentation to add new features to existing codebases, participating in code review processes, and conducting CI/CD testing.
 Self-motivated and passionate to learn new technologies and build projects on top of it.
-Experienced with deploying 5 [projects](#projects) on Vercel, contributing to open-source projects on [GitHub](https://github.com/KushajveerSingh) for over 5 years, and maintaining a technical [blog](#blogs) with 16 published posts.
+Contributing to open-source projects on GitHub for over 5 years and have successfully deployed projects on Vercel.

+You can reach me out at `kushajreal@gmail.com`.

 ### Table of contents
 - [Education](#education)